We are here to change the world.

 In 2017, we launched our youth filmmaker program to train the next generation of gender justice storytellers.
 In 2018, we established a professional media research team to publish the annual State of Media Report Card and other timely and important studies.

 The Rep Project uses a full-court media press of films, campaigns, youth programs, and research to bend the long arc of history toward intersectional gender justice.
-Won’t you join us on this journey?
+Join us in this struggle to create a more equitable world where everyone can reach their full potential!

 Check out our work over the last decade on The Rep Project Timeline.